 The banking sector constitutes financial institutions that accept monetary deposits and who operate in the lending process of the capital market.
 Today’s banking system is based on the Venetian financial market of the 14th century.
 The total assets of banks globally amounted to 155.4 trillion U.S. dollars.
 This has almost tripled in value in comparison to the beginning of the millennium.
 This is significant, particularly bearing in mind that the financial sector had experienced a major crisis in the interim.

-One main aspect of the financial market in Saudi Arabia is the Islamic banking sector, since the Kingdom of Saudi Arabia is a Muslim country in which Shariah law is the guideline for many rules and regulations for life and business.
-One main factor of the Islamic banking system is that it is basically non-interest banking as taking interests on loans is forbidden according to Islamic law.
+One main aspect of the financial market in Saudi Arabia is the Islamic banking sector.
+The Kingdom of Saudi Arabia is a Muslim country in which Shariah law is the guideline for many rules and regulations for life and business.
+One main factor of the Islamic banking system is that it operates as non-interest banking since taking interest on loans is forbidden according to Islamic law.
 Profits for Islamic banks are generated through equity participation.
 This means that a borrower gives the bank a share of its profit.
-Further, Islamic banking differentiates itself from other conventional financial institutions by abstaining from investments in fields contrary to the Islamic morals such as business involving alcohol, pork, gambling etc.
+Further, Islamic banking differentiates itself from other conventional financial institutions by abstaining from investments in fields contrary to Islamic morals such as business involving alcohol, pork, and gambling.

-Nearly 30 percent of the Islamic banking business in the Gulf Cooperation Council takes place in Saudi Arabia, making it an important hub for this market.
+Nearly a quarter of global Islamic banking assets are held in Saudi Arabia, making it an important hub for this market.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 In the following 4 chapters, you will quickly find the 21 most important statistics relating to "Banking industry in Saudi Arabia".